codeofdusk/Amanda2/README.md

 # Amanda
+**Note: This project is no longer under active development!
+The Skype driver hasn't been tested in years and may no longer be functional.**

 Amanda is a simple, extensible chatbot framework written in Python.
 At the moment, it supports the retrieval of responses from [Wolfram Alpha](http://wolframalpha.com) and the [freegeoip.net](http://freegeoip.net) API for Skype users, but new features and protocol support can be added easily in the form of plugins and drivers respectively.

 ## Usage